How to Reduce Support Tickets Without Burning Out Your IT Team

 3. Fix Service Design Before Fixing the Tool

-A significant proportion of ticket volume is generated not by genuine IT issues but by users who are uncertain how to do something, unclear about what they are entitled to request, or unable to find where to make a request.
-These contacts are service design failures rather than user failures.
-When a service catalogue is organised around IT team structure rather than user intent, users cannot find the request they need and raise a generic ticket instead.
+A significant portion of ticket volume is not generated by genuine IT issues.
+It is generated by users who are uncertain how to do something or unable to find where to make a request.
+These contacts are service design failures, not user failures.

-Redesigning the service catalogue around the outcomes users are trying to achieve rather than the categories the IT team uses internally is one of the most consistent sources of ticket reduction available to ANZ mid-market teams.
-Plain-language service item titles, guided submission forms that ask only what is needed to fulfil the request, and clearly stated expected timeframes reduce the volume of clarification contacts and re-opened tickets that catalogue ambiguity generates.
+When a service catalogue is organised around IT team structure, users cannot find the request they need.
+They raise a generic ticket instead.
+Redesigning the catalogue around outcomes users are trying to achieve is one of the most consistent sources of ticket reduction available.
+Plain-language service item titles, guided submission forms, and clearly stated timeframes reduce clarification contacts and re-opened tickets.

 4. Use Analytics to Identify and Address Recurring Incidents